mjc-school/MJC-School/stage #1/module #4. Collections/lesson #5 Queue/queue.md

 ## LinkedList
 The **LinkedList** class is a pretty standard **Deque** and **Queue** implementation.
 It uses a linked list internally to model a _queue_ or a _deque_.

 It is a linear data structure where the elements are not stored in contiguous locations and every element is a separate object with a data part and address part.
 The elements are linked using pointers and addresses.
 Each element is known as a node.
-Due to the dynamicity and ease of insertions and deletions, they are preferred over the arrays or queues.
+Due to the dynamic and ease of insertions and deletions, they are preferred over the arrays or queues.

 ```
          Deque<String> linkedListDeque = new LinkedList<String>();